JAPAN 101 COURSE: UNDERSTANDING US-JAPAN RELATIONS

 The US-Japan alliance is a central pillar of America’s Asia strategy and it affects almost every aspect of the US approach to the region.
 Japan is the most important US defense partner in Asia, hosting 130 US military bases and facilities and more than 54,000 American service members, along with the US Navy’s Seventh Fleet.
 As the world’s third largest economy, Japan is the fourth greatest trade partner and the third leading source of foreign direct investment into the United States.
 A world leader in technology, science, and culture, it boasts the most established democracy in East Asia and is a key US partner in confronting a range of global challenges.
 However, after the longest-serving leader in Japanese history stepped down in September 2020, Japan’s new leadership is looking to reinvigorate its relationship with the United States under the new Biden administration.

-Building on its 50-year history of hosting exchanges and dialogues for Congressional members, Diet members, Congressional staff, and others, JCIE will be hosting a month-long mini-course consisting of online briefings and roundtables for Congressional staff to update them on the forces shaping US-Japan relations.
-These are designed to give Congressional staff who cover Asia policy issues the opportunity to speak with some of the world’s top experts on US-Japan security, trade, and political issues.
+Building on its 50-year history of hosting exchanges and dialogues for Congressional members, Diet members, Congressional staff, and others, JCIE has created a month-long mini-course consisting of online briefings and roundtables for Congressional staff to update them on the forces shaping US-Japan relations.
+This course is designed to provide Congressional staff who cover Asia policy issues the opportunity to speak with some of the world’s top experts on US-Japan security, trade, and political issues.